How can I be a Christian and affirm LGBTQ+?

 The church today is divided on its views of homosexuality.
 As I have talked about my affirming Christian fiction, I have personally experienced what a gay person told me long ago: if they're not publicly affirming, chances are pretty good that they believe homosexuality is a sin or that there should be restrictions on LGBTQ+ people that don't apply to heterosexuals.

 Today we can recognize that LGBTQ+ love and companionship (19) is different from what is condemned in Romans 1, 1 Corinthians 6, and 1 Timothy 1.
-Affirming Christians are not turning a blind eye to sin or immorality; we believe that sexual orientation is not a sin but a gift God gives in creation.
+Affirming Christians are not turning a blind eye to sin or immorality; sin requires repentance.
+However, sexual orientation is not a sin but a gift God gives in creation.
+Homosexual activity with a monogamous partner is a way to be faithful to God.

 All who believe in Jesus are called to follow his commands, and the foremost command is to love God and love one another.
 The fruit of the Spirit is good fruit.
 The fruit of excluding LGBTQ+ (20) from full participation in the body of Christ is hurting the LGBTQ+ community as well as the reputation of Christ and the church.
 The Bible makes many references to equality, unity, and God showing no favouritism or partiality based on our characteristics.
 (See Galatians 3:28, Colossians 3:11, Ephesians 2:19, 1 Corinthians 11:11-12 1 Corinthians 12:13, Acts 10:34-35 Romans 2:11, Romans 3:22, John 3:16-17).
 There is no equality where one person has the authority to limit, restrict, or control what another person says or does.
 When one group has freedoms that another group does not, it means favouritism, inequality, and divisions.
 When we love one another as we love ourselves, we show others the same respect and freedoms we give to ourselves.

 It is easy to find passages used to clobber homosexuality (21) but these passages may not say what they appear to at first glance.
 We can look more closely at the biblical texts, discuss ideas, and respectfully disagree.
 Understanding one another allows us to love one another.
 The lists of sins in these passages (Romans 1, 1 Corinthians 6, Galatians 5) include attitudes and activities of which many of us are guilty: being unjust, wicked, greedy, jealous, fighting, deceiving, doing evil, gossipping, slandering, being rude, proud, bragging, disobeying parents, disloyal, or being without mercy.
 Paul says that any of these sins show you are not living in God's kingdom.
 Paul states that everyone who judges is condemning themselves.
 Followers of Christ are called to welcome and love everyone and leave the judgment and condemnation to God.